Updated July 5, 2023

 These destinations have beautiful beaches, watersports galore and endless family fun, but you’ll find them with fewer crowds than the usual big-hitters.
 Just don’t tell everyone.

 The otherworldly volcanic landscape, blue skies and twinkling waters of the Canary Islands may tempt you back time after time but book a trip to the Azores instead and you'll get there before the crowds do.

 This Portuguese nine-island archipelago has volcanic landscapes too, and you could all soak in geothermal waters, visit black-sand beaches or go rock-pooling.
 A real trump card for many families, though, are the whale- and dolphin-watching trips on offer.

 Corfu’s shores are delightful but you can get the same Greek hospitality with a more laidback feel on the nearby island of Paxos.
 You’ll have to get the ferry from Corfu to Paxos as there’s no airport, but this only adds to its appeal as it keeps visitor numbers down.

 A day on this Greek island with your little ones can be spent at Harami Beach near Lakka, where yachts bob in the distance on the turquoise waters and there’s a lovely taverna.
 For powdery white sands that could be in the Caribbean, take a water taxi to nearby Antipaxos for the day.

 You can run wild with the kids on sweeping golden stretches here, challenge yourself during surfing lessons or go fossil hunting.
-Plus, there are castles to explore and Roman forts to discover – and in 2022 there are a series of events to celebrate Hadrian’s Wall turning 1900.
+Plus, there are castles to explore and Roman forts to discover.
 Between April and late July, you’ll all love spotting puffins on the nearby Farne Islands too.